davidfmiller/apples/README.md

 # apples

-Simple command-line scripts that wrap interaction with macOS applications or are macOS-specific
+Simple command-line scripts that wrap interaction with macOS applications or are macOS-specific.
+Clone the repo and its location to your shell, ex:

+> git clone https://github.com/davidfmiller/apples.git ~/Documents/git/apples
+> echo 'PATH="$PATH:~/Documents/git/apples' >> ~/.bash_profile

 ## tag